leonardomenti/tor/README.md

 - AWS ec2 instance (we want to run the code from different countries to see where the tor infrastructure is better)
 - how we can use the browser?
 ## AFTER
--latency vs number of hops
+- Latency vs number of hops
 -
 ## What you need

 `brew install tor`